-Hiring a foreign expert to work at an Icelandic company
+Hiring a foreign expert for your Icelandic company

-The Work in Iceland website aims to provide companies and individuals with the necessary information for a smooth relocation process for foreign experts wishing to work in Iceland.
+The Work in Iceland website aims to provide companies and individuals with the necessary information for a streamlined relocation process to Iceland.

 Please note that if your potential employee qualifies as a foreign expert, they may be applicable for:

-- Expedited application processing that ensures that your application will be processed within 30 days (providing that the application is sufficiently filled out and all required information and supporting documentation has been submitted) instead of the standard 90-180 days.
-It costs ISK 45,000.
+- Expedited application processing ensures that your application will be processed within 30 days (providing that the application is filled out sufficiently and all required information and supporting documentation has been submitted) instead of the typical 90-180 days.
+The fee is ISK 45,000.
 Please note that only work and residence permits on the grounds of expert knowledge can be expedited.
-Permits for spouses and family members will be processed within the regular processing periods.
+Permits for spouses and family members will be processed within the regular time frame.

 - Factsheet about expedited applications.

-If your potential employee is not an EEA, EFTA and Faroese citizen, please note that your company will handle most of the paperwork with The Directorate of Immigration (Útlendingastofnun) and The Directorate of Labour (Vinnumálastofnun).
-It is essential that the person responsible for handling the permit application within your company responds quickly to all emails and requests for further information and documentation as this can greatly affect the length of the application processing period.
+If your potential employee is not an EEA, EFTA, or Faroese citizen, please note that your company will be required to handle most of the paperwork with The Directorate of Immigration (Útlendingastofnun) and The Directorate of Labour (Vinnumálastofnun).
+The person responsible for managing the permit application within your company must respond quickly to all emails and requests for further information and documentation.
+Lack of response can significantly affect the length of the application processing period.

 The application process for a residency and work permit

-- When you fill out the form Application for a Limited Work Permit, pay special attention to the box "Ástæður fyrir ráðningu / Reason for engagement" since your answer here will determine whether The Directorate of Labour considers this job to be essential to your company’s business.
-The field on the application form for which to place your answer is quite small but feel free to attach a letter alongside this application in order to further support your case.
+- When you fill out the form Application for a Limited Work Permit, pay particular attention to the box "Ástæður fyrir ráðningu / Reason for engagement" since your answer here will determine whether The Directorate of Labour considers this job to be essential for your company.
+The field on the application form for your answer is relatively small, but you may attach a letter with your application to support your case further.

-2. That the applicant possesses relevant skills and qualifications that the company is unable to find in the EU/EEA.
+2) The applicant has the relevant skills and qualifications that the company cannot find in the EU/EEA.

-- To prove this, you must show that you have advertised the job unsuccessfully in Iceland on The Directorate of Labour's website as well as in Europe, on the EURES job portal, and that the company was unable to fill this position before hiring this specialist.
-Please note that The Directorate of Labour may in some circumstances waive this obligation.
+- To prove this, you must show that you were unsuccessful in filling the position despite posting on the Icelandic Directorate of Labour's website and in Europe on the EURES job portal before hiring this specialist.
+Please note: The Directorate of Labour may waive this obligation in some circumstances.

-- Regarding the advertisement itself, it must not be tailored directly to the applicant, all requirements must be truly necessary for the job at hand.
+- The job advertisement must not be tailored for a particular applicant, and all requirements must be essential for the job at hand.

 - The necessary expertise for this job must be stated in the advertisement.

-- In order to prove that this candidate is the best specialist for this job, they must possess the relevant academic qualifications.
-Please include all university and/or other diplomas which confirm the candidate's qualifications in the application.
+- To prove that this candidate is the best fit specialist for the job, they must possess the relevant academic qualifications.
+Please include all university or relevant diplomas to verify the candidate's qualifications in the application.
 If the job requires a legal professional title (lögverndað starfsheiti), they must validate their degree with the relevant Icelandic authority.

-- Their qualifications must be unique, if many Icelandic, EEA, EFTA or Faroese nationals have the same degree as the applicant, and can be found in the local labour market, it will be more difficult to prove that they are the best fit for the job.
+- Their qualifications must be unique.
+Suppose many Icelandic, EEA, EFTA, or Faroese nationals have the same degree as the applicant and are available in the local labor market.
+It will be more challenging to prove that they are the best fit for the job.

-- In this process, relevant experience can replace academic certifications but this requires at least seven years of experience and is determined on a case-by-case basis.
+- Relevant experience can replace academic certifications, but this requires at least seven years of experience and is determined case-by-case.

-- A CV is not enough to prove relevant experience, you should include the CV but also support it with relevant documents.
+- A CV alone is not enough to provide a relevant experience.
+You should include a CV and support it with related documentation.

-3. That the employee's wages conform to Icelandic collective agreements and are in line with other workers in the domestic market in similar positions receive.
+3) The employee's wages conform to Icelandic collective agreements and are in line with other workers in the domestic market in similar positions.

-- To prove this, an employment contract must accompany the application.
-The contract must specify which pension fund the obligatory contributions will be paid into and the relevant labour union's collective agreement (kjarasamningur) applies (or which union if there is no applicable collective agreement for this position).
+- To prove wage conformity, an employment contract must accompany the application.
+The contract must specify which pension fund will be contributed to, and the relevant labor union's collective agreement (kjarasamningur) applies (or which union if there is no applicable collective agreement for this position).

-- If your company does not have a standard contract template, please feel free to use the contract template provided by the Directorate of Labour.
+- If your company does not have a standard contract template, please feel free to use this contract template provided by the Directorate of Labour.

-- The relevant labour union must confirm in section IV of the application form that the terms and conditions of employment are in line with those of other workers in similar jobs.
-Please make sure to obtain their confirmation before submitting your application as failure to do so will prolong processing periods.
+- The relevant labor union must confirm in section IV of the application form that the terms and conditions of employment align with those of workers in similar jobs.
+Please ensure that their confirmation is obtained before submitting your application as failure to do so will prolong processing periods.